-The purpose of this sickle cell disease continuing education module is to raise awareness of the clinical course and implications of SCD in infants, children, and adolescents so occupational therapists, physical therapists and speech-language pathologists can improve the provision of therapeutic services to this underserved population.
-After completing this module, participants will be able to:
+The purpose of this sickle cell disease continuing education module is to increase understanding of the clinical course and implications of SCD in infants, children and adolescents so occupational therapists, physical therapists and speech-language pathologists can improve the provision of therapeutic services to this underserved population.
+After studying the material presented here, you will be able to:

-- Describe the clinical presentation and etiology of sickle cell disease (SCD)
+- Describe the clinical presentation and etiology of SCD

 - Describe ways in which therapeutic services can address the unique issues and needs of children and families who are dealing with SCD